Adults

 Men's Book Group

-The Men’s Book Club meets monthly.
 Participants read for reflection and conversation one book for each meeting.
 The group reads quality fiction (Pulitzer Prize winners in some cases), biographies, autobiographies, history, current events, and whatever else may be of interest.
+Anyone interested in reading and joining the conversation are welcome to attend.

-Examples of books read by the group in the recent past include: All the Light We Cannot See (Anthony Doerr), The Night Watchman (Elaine Erdrich), Where the Light Fell: A Memoir (Philip Yancey), You’re Not Listening (Kate Murphy), Being Mortal (Atul Gawande), The Sabbath (Abraham Joshua Heschel), Just Mercy: A Story of Justice and Redemption (Bryan Stephenson), Where the Crawdads Sing (Delia Owens), Mission: Jimmy Stewart and the Fight for Europe (Robert Matzen), and Educated (Tara Westover).
+Examples of books read by the group in the recent past include: All the Light We Cannot See (Anthony Doerr), The Night Watchman (Elaine Erdrich), The Warmth of Other Suns (Isabel Wilkerson), King: A Life (Jonathan Eig), Where the Light Fell: A Memoir (Philip Yancey), You’re Not Listening (Kate Murphy), Being Mortal (Atul Gawande), The Sabbath (Abraham Joshua Heschel), The Lincoln Highway (Amor Towles), The Tears of Things (Richard Rohr) and Just Mercy: A Story of Justice and Redemption (Bryan Stephenson).
+(An extensive bibliography covering books from the last several years is available by request.
+Write: bguffey@freemasonstreet.org)

 The Men’s Book Group meets on the third Mondays of the month, usually at 6:30 p.m.
-Attend in-person or connect using Zoom.
+Attend in-person or connect using Zoom (contact the church office for login credentials.
 Meetings typically last until about 8:00 pm and often include a light meal for those meeting in-person.
 Participants provide their own books.

 SUNDAY SCHOOL